top of page

 Peter was the first disciple to profess Jesus as the Son of God.

-Perhaps this is why he was considered the senior Apostle and leader of the group.
+Perhaps this is why he was considered the senior apostle and leader of the group.

 However, despite his faith, Simon Peter denied knowing Jesus three times during the Passion of Christ.

-He is considered the "Rock" and the first "Pope" by the Catholic Church.
+He is considered the "Rock" and the first "pope" by the Catholic Church.

 It is believed that Saint Peter started the first two churches, one at Antioch and one in Rome.